WindTalker22/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model.

 2. What is an event?

+An event is something that happens in the browser.

 3. What is an event listener?

+An event listener is something that is listening for an event to happen and then executing code when the event happens.

 4. Why would we convert a NodeList into an Array?

+We would do this so we can have access to the parent child methods.

 5. What is a component?

+A component is a piece of reusable code.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
 * [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 * [ ] You are now ready to build this project with your preferred IDE